Oussama Abdeldjelil: Club career

 Abdeldjelil was born in Algeria, and moved to France at the age of 6.
-He began playing football with local clubs Belligny and FC Villefranche before moving to semi-professional teams in France and Algeria.
+He began playing football with local clubs Belligny and Villefranche before moving to semi-professional teams in France and Algeria.

-On 8 January 2019, Abdeldjelil signed a professional contract with Red Star F.C in the French Ligue 2, after beginning the season as the top scorer in the Championnat National with SO Cholet.
-He made his professional debut with Red Star in a 1–0 Ligue 2 win over RC Lens on 14 January 2019 scoring the only and game-winning goal.
+On 8 January 2019, Abdeldjelil signed a professional contract with Red Star in the French Ligue 2, after beginning the season as the top scorer in the Championnat National with Cholet.
+He made his professional debut with Red Star in a 1–0 Ligue 2 win over Lens on 14 January 2019 scoring the only and game-winning goal.

 In the summer of 2019, Abdeldjelil signed for neighbouring Ligue 2 club Paris FC after Red Star were relegated at the end of the 2018–19 Ligue 2 season.
 With no goals in 14 appearances, he left the club and returned to Cholet in January 2020.

-In June 2020, Abdeldjelil was recruited by former US Orléans sporting director Anthar Yahia, to play for USM Alger in his country of birth.
+In June 2020, Abdeldjelil was recruited by former Orléans sporting director Antar Yahia, to play for USM Alger in his country of birth.

-On 31 January 2021, Abdeljelil signed for French Championnat National club US Boulogne on a contract until the end of the season, having terminated his contract with USM Alger.
+On 31 January 2021, Abdeldjelil signed for French Championnat National club Boulogne on a contract until the end of the season, having terminated his contract with USM Alger.
 He was credited by some sources as scoring a hattrick in his first appearance for the club, in the clubs eighth-round Coupe de France game on 16 February 2021, although some sources at the time gave the third goal as an own goal.

+On 29 July 2024, Abdeldjelil signed for Championnat National club Nîmes.
+On 8 July 2025, he signed for Championnat National 2 club Fréjus Saint-Raphaël.